teambit/bit/scopes/dependencies/dependency-resolver/dependency-resolver.docs.md

 }
 ```

-### Applying policies on a selected group of components
+### Apply policies on a selected group of components

 Dependency policies can be applied on a specific group of components.
 This is done using the [`@teambit.workspace/variants`](https://bit.dev/workspace/variants) configuration API.

-For example, to set the `1.0.0` version of `classnames` as a dependency of all components located inside the `./components/react` directory (or any of its sub-directories):
+For example, to set version `1.0.0` of `classnames` as a dependency of all components located inside the `./components/react` directory (or any of its sub-directories):

 ```json
 {